Parneshia Jones: Work

-An Affrilachian poet, Jones cites her undergraduate experiences at Chicago State University, studying under important black writers and scholars Haki R. Madhubuti, Dr. Kelly Norman Ellis, Dr. B.J.
-Bolden, Dr. Donda West, and a one-on-one chance meeting with Gwendolyn Brooks, who reviewed and red-marked Jones’ early poems and encouraged her to continue writing, as a milestone in her writing and editing career.
+An Affrilachian poet, Jones cites her undergraduate experiences at Chicago State University, studying under important black writers and scholars Haki R. Madhubuti, Dr. Kelly Norman Ellis, Dr. B. J. Bolden, Dr. Donda West, and a one-on-one chance meeting with Gwendolyn Brooks, who reviewed and red-marked Jones’ early poems and encouraged her to continue writing, as a milestone in her writing and editing career.

 Jones is the author of Vessel (Milkweed Editions, 2015).
 In this verse collection tracing the intersections of her Midwestern and Southern histories, she documents familial memories; the love of place and food, and a black woman's experience; and reveals that her first name relates to Mount Parnassus.
-The collection won The Midwest Book Award and was chosen as "One of 12 Books to Savor" by O, The Oprah Magazine.
+The collection won the Midwest Book Award and was chosen as "One of 12 Books to Savor" by O, The Oprah Magazine.

-Jones's work has been published in anthologies including The Ringing Ear: Black Poets Lean South (2007), Poetry Speaks Who I Am (2010), and She Walks in Beauty: A Woman’s Journey Through Poems (2011).
+Jones's work has been published in anthologies including The Ringing Ear: Black Poets Lean South (2007), Poetry Speaks Who I Am (2010), and She Walks in Beauty: A Woman’s Journey Through Poems (edited by Caroline Kennedy, 2011).

 Career

 At Northwestern University Press, Jones eventually assumed acquisitions duties.
-She has worked with esteemed authors of Nobel Prize, Pulitzer, Grammy, and National Book Award acclaim.
-Her acquisitions have included Head Off & Split, which earned poet Nikky Finney the National Book Award, and Finney's follow-up collection, Lovechild’s Hot Bed of Occasional Poetry: Poems and Artifacts.
-She acquired Forest Primeval by Vievee Francis, 2017 winner of the Kingsley Tufts poetry award.
-The following year, she acquired Incendiary Art by Patricia Smith, winner of the Kingsley Tufts poetry award and the LA Times Book Prize.
-She has also worked with Kwame Dawes, Angela Jackson, Kyle Dargan, Karl Kirchwey, Ellen Hagan, and Nandi Comer.
+She has worked with esteemed authors of Nobel Prize, Pulitzer Prize, Grammy, and National Book Award acclaim.
+With a particular focus on the TriQuarterly Books imprint of the press, her acquisitions have included Head Off & Split, which earned poet Nikky Finney the National Book Award, and Finney's follow-up collection, Lovechild’s Hot Bed of Occasional Poetry: Poems and Artifacts.
+Jones acquired Forest Primeval by Vievee Francis, 2017 winner of the Kingsley Tufts poetry award.
+The following year, Jones acquired Incendiary Art by Patricia Smith, winner of the Kingsley Tufts poetry award and the LA Times Book Prize.
+Jones has also worked with Kwame Dawes, Angela Jackson, Kyle Dargan, Karl Kirchwey, Ellen Hagan, and Nandi Comer.

-In 2019 Jones became a Visiting Writer in Residence at the Vermont College of Fine Arts.
+In 2019, Jones became a Visiting Writer in Residence at the Vermont College of Fine Arts.
 She has served as president of the Board of Directors of the Cave Canem Foundation, and is currently on the advisory board of the ShoreFront Legacy Center, an organization and foundation that documents African-American history on Chicago's North Shores.